PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 0 - Intro/Lecture/english.md

     private Mesh m_mesh;
     private NativeArray<Vector3> m_vertices;
     private NativeArray<int> m_triangles;
+    private NativeArray<Vector2> m_uvs;
     private int m_vertexIndex = 0;
     private int m_triangleIndex = 0;

 }
 ```

-(We use the naming convention `m_variable` to represent private class member variables.
-You don't have to, but it'll make distinguishing things apart from each other easier later on.
-We recommend you copy us for an optimal course experience).
+(We use the naming convention `m_variable` to represent private member class variables, this helps to distiniguish them the meshes variable names.
+We recommend you copy us for an optimal course experience.

 The m_vertexIndex is used to keep track of the current newest vertex.
-That way new vertices being added don't overwrite eachother, but get added on the end of the array.
+That way new vertices being added don't overwrite eachother, but get added on to the end of the m_vertices array.
 The m_triangleIndex serves the same purpose except for the triangles.

 Make a new function that uses the lookup tables to make a voxel.